junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > *Oh yeah, the angel just knows how to make a casual conversation with an quote-unquote easy topic.*
 >
 > Dean really, really didn't want to have that discussion at this moment.
-He took a minute before answering, as nonchalantly as he could manage, stretching out the minute by moving some items out of his duffel bag to put some other things in, pretending to be packing.
+He took a minute before answering, as nonchalantly as he could manage, stretching out the minute by moving some items out of his duffel bag to put some other things in, following the muscle memory of packing his bags.
 "Me and Sam are taking separate vacations for a while."
 He put on his jacket as if it was a layer of armor he could protect himself with.
 Cas observed him quietly from two steps away, not commenting.
 >
 > "So."
 Dean pressed, eager to switch the topic.
-He sorted out the collar of the newly put-on jacket, turning to the angel, putting on a sharp, annoyed look as easy as putting on the jacket.
+He sorted out the collar of the newly put-on jacket, turning to the angel, putting on a sharp, annoyed look as quickly as putting on the jacket.
 "Did you find God yet?
 More importantly, can I have my damn necklace back, please?"
 >
-> He almost felt compelled to let Cas know how that necklace never left him ever since twelve when he put it on for the first time.
+> He really was just looking for something to talk, but now he almost felt compelled to let the angel know how that necklace never left him ever since twelve when he put it on for the first time.
 He didn't know what get the better of him to agree giving Cas that amulet, maybe that was the tone Cas told him "I lost everything for you, for nothing," or the fierce but broken look in his eyes.
 He just couldn't refuse at that time.
 And now it was almost like his brain and his body were all itching to have it back at the first chance.
 He was not lying when he told Cas he felt naked without that, and it was all the angel's fault.
 >
 > "No, I haven't found him."
 Cas answered matter-of-factly, tilting his chin mildly, meeting his eyes straight.
 "That's why I'm here.
 I need your help."
 >
 > Dean busied himself with rolling his sleeves up so he wouldn't need to return the looks he knew Castiel was throwing at him.
 "With what?
 God hunt?" he murmured, semi-amused at the idea.
 "Not interested."
 It was easier to say no when he didn't have to meet Cas in the eyes, he learned his lesson by now.
 >
 > The rejection made Cas turn his head away, staring at the disorganized interior of the motel room.
 "It's not God.
 It's someone else."
-Worry started growing inside him. *He needed Dean*, the angel thought, despite his pride.
-But the human didn't seem to realize how big of a deal this was.
-Dean didn't change a bit since last year regarding how annoying he could get to, even if he might eventually agree on something, it would never be an easy persuasion.
+Worry started growing inside him. *He needed Dean*, the angel realized, despite his pride.
+But the human didn't seem to realize how big of a deal this was, just like he wasn't aware the significance when he confessed he had doubts.
+Dean didn't change a bit since last year regarding how annoying and oblivious he could be, even if he might eventually agree on something, it would never be an easy persuasion.
 >
+> *Or, maybe it's just me.* Castiel thought. *I'm just an expendable and replaceable angel after all.
+And a fallen one now.
+That would explain why he and Heaven and the whole world never paid much attention whether I live or die or need anything.
+Which makes the case very sarcastic considering some higher force -- most likely God -- just seemed to put into some extra effort to bring me back.
+It had to mean something, right?
+I had to do something, make some meaning, with my life?
+Or was this all a mistake and I was just not supposed to live?*
+>
 > Cas's tone made Dean look up, fixing him with a more serious look.
 He paused a beat, knowing he'd regret asking but it was also so obvious Cas was in knee-deep trouble and truly, honestly, needed his help.
 Dean asked, "Who?"
 >
 > "It's an Archangel," Cas told him, getting increasingly more worried as he spoke, taking steps to shorten the three steps' distance between them until he stood right before Dean again, forgetting all about the personal space thing.
 "The one who killed me."
+>
+> Dean blinked.
+>
-Dean didn't know the exact details of his death, the moment when the Archangel's light fell onto him, the moment he stood in the prophet's house facing that dawning light, knowing without doubt that he'd be annihilated without a flesh from his vessel or a thread of light from his Grace left.
+> Cas knew Dean didn't know the exact details of his death -- and he didn't intend to tell him.
+There was no need to bother him with details like that moment when the Archangel's light fell onto him, the moment he stood in the prophet's house facing that dawning light, knowing without doubt that he'd be annihilated without a cell from his vessel or a thread of light from his Grace left.
 It was so instant that there was no pain or fear.
 There was no goodbye, as well.
-His mind was on Dean at that moment, knowing he was doing the right thing, that they were saving the world, together and off-script; knowing he had seen Dean's face for the last time, and that there was no way he'd survive that, and he knew before he made the move.
+His mind was on Dean at that moment, knowing he was doing the right thing, that they were saving the world, together and off-script; knowing he had seen Dean's face for the last time, and that there was no way he'd survive this, and he knew it before he made the move in the Green Room.
 He felt free at that very moment before his death, and a little fluttering joy in his heart, because of Dean.
+There were feelings he felt only for the first time, only before his death, only when his mind was lingering on Dean -- he didn't have time to really feel them or understand them before the death arrived.
+And he never could find them exactly the same again after he came back.
 He would never tell Dean any of it, of course.
-He never expected he'd come back seeing Dean again, and even as an angel, there were no precedential example to learn what he should do or feel after that, let alone how to handle that feeling or that human after that.
-So Cas just learned from what he saw from Dean, boxed everything and buried them deep down.
+He never expected he'd come back and see Dean again, after all.
+And even as an angel, there were no precedential example to learn what he should do or feel after a resurrection, or after a fall, or how to handle or even just to explain those unnamed feelings and tightness and joy and sadness inside his chest when he met the human again, and knew they both survived.
+There was just no rule or order or tutor to learn about what to do, so Cas just learned from what he saw in Dean -- not talking about any of that. *Better not talking about it,* is practically the second highest unsaid rule on Winchester's books, so Cas was doing exactly that, burying everything deep, deep down.
 >
 > Dean watched him intently from six inches away, arching his eyebrows.
 "Excuse me?"
 People don't usually talk about their killers so lightly -- well, *people* don't usually come back after they were killed and then talking about the ones killed them with a flat tone and a minor frown.
 They still didn't know how Cas came back -- not that Dean complained about that particular miracle though, he just wondered who they should send a card and flower bouquet to.
+He was thrilled to see Cas back, really, but he figured the angel might not be interested in his very human and very unimportant opinion and thoughts, so he didn't really say a thing.
 >
 > The muscle on Cas's cheekbone twitched with a ghost of emotion -- not hatred, exactly, more like a mild disaffection and displeasure.
 "His name is Raphael," he told Dean.
 >
 > Dean raised his amused eyebrows higher and lowered his voice, stifling a muted laugh, "You were wasted by a teenage mutant ninja angel?"
 >
-> It must be one of Dean's usual culture reference that Castiel didn't have the patience to indulge or even just humor him with a look of confusion -- he knew how much Dean just enjoyed watching him tilt his head in confusion whenever he thought he came up with something clever and knew Cas wouldn't understand.
+> It must be one of Dean's usual culture reference that Castiel didn't have the patience to indulge or even just humor him with a look of confusion -- he knew how much Dean just enjoyed watching him tilt his head in confusion whenever Dean thought he came up with something clever and knew he wouldn't understand.
 For whatever reason, it seemed to give Dean some sense of joy or satisfaction.
 But today wasn't one of these days, the matter was too urgent, so Cas didn't indulge him today.
 Instead, he cut right back to the tricky problem by hand.
 "I've heard whispers that he's walking the earth.
 This is a rare opportunity."
 >
-> Dean regarded him carefully.
+> Dean regarded him carefully, schooling his expression.
 "For what?
 Revenge?"
 >
 > "Information," the angel corrected him flatly.
 >